mveeprojects/ScalaLensesPrismsOptics/README.md

 # ScalaOptics

-Examples of using Lenses/Prisms to simplify case class mutation, hierarchical data, or both.
+Examples of using Lenses/Prisms to simplify case class mutation, manipulate hierarchical structures, or both.

 ### Sources